cdwijayarathna/assetstore/README.md

 Navigate to ESHome/bin and run the product(using sh wso2server.sh)

 ##Adding reviewers
 Go to management console.
 Refer the location Home>Configure>Users and Roles>Roles and click on Add New Internal Role.
 Create Reviewers for each asset type.
 Role names will be presentationreviewer, graphicreviewer, demoreviewer, analystreportreviewer, productlogoreviewer.

+##Adding users to reviewer role
+Click on the Assign Users link on the required role you want to add user(s) and tick the usernames you want and update it.
+Select the Asset type you need to add reviewer from Home>Resources>Browse /system/governance(Eg. Home>Resources>Browse /system/governance/presentations), Click on Subscriptions and change the following -

+Event - Change LC State
+NOtification - Email
+Email - Reviewer's email Address
+Frequency - None
+Hierarchical Subscription Method - Collection, Children and Grand Children

+The added users will get an email notification saying that they have been added to the reviewer role.
+They need to confirm it by clicking on the link in that mail.
+Please note that they need to log in to the management colsole before they click the link.